I’m Jofree Shimray.

 SPATIAL & EXPERIENTIAL DESIGN

 Open collaboration zones, breakout spaces, and standing discussion areas can influence how quickly decisions move through the system.
-Designing these spaces often felt less like interior styling and more like organizing human interaction under pressure.
+The work often became less about individual objects or rooms and more about how people moved, gathered, interrupted each other, shared information, and adapted under pressure.

 Broadcast studios are unusual spaces because they are designed primarily for cameras rather than the people physically inside them.
 Material choices, lighting, reflections, furniture, and circulation paths are often determined by what the camera sees rather than what feels natural in person.

 Many of the studios we designed also needed to remain flexible within limited urban spaces.
-Some sets were built on wheels with movable walls, rotating sections, and programmable lighting systems that allowed the same environment to transform visually for different shows throughout the day.
+Some sets were built on wheels with movable walls, collapsable arena seats, screens and cameras on track and programmable lighting systems that allowed the same environment to transform visually for different shows throughout the day.

 Virtual studios introduced another layer of complexity where anchors gradually adapted to performing inside green environments that often felt unintuitive or uncomfortable for first-time guests.
-In all these situations, the final environment was shaped as much by lenses, camera movement, engineering constraints, and broadcast workflows as by architecture itself.
+In many cases, the final space was shaped as much by lenses, camera movement, engineering constraints, realtime rendering systems, and broadcast workflows as by traditional ideas of spatial design.

 DIGITAL PLATFORMS & INTERFACES